| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 recognises a list of smoothing kernels by name:

-.
+and "optcosine".
 For these kernels, spatstat.univar

 provides various characteristics: